JoelNgiamKeeYong/aiap-ta-2024/README.md

 ## 🔎 EDA Workflow & Findings

-The Exploratory Data Analysis (EDA) process is designed to systematically understand the dataset, identify patterns, and prepare the data for machine learning modeling.
+The Exploratory Data Analysis (EDA) process is designed to systematically understand the dataset, identify patterns, and inform subsequent steps such as feature engineering and model selection in the ML pipeline.
 Instead of isolating univariate, bivariate, and multivariate analyses into separate sections, the EDA workflow is integrated into broader, purpose-driven stages that reflect the iterative nature of data exploration.
-Below is a detailed breakdown of the EDA workflow:
+Below is a visual representation that illustrates the key stages of the EDA workflow:

 <div style="margin-bottom: 20px;">
     <img src="assets/eda_workflow.png" alt="EDA Workflow" width="80%">